rixx/books.rixx.de/src/reviews/lois-mcmaster-bujold/the-warriors-apprentice.md

 Wow!
 If you're new to the series, … start here.
 This book has all the fun, and action, and, y'know, forwards momentum.

 (Our beloved hero is crippled, but clever, and builds a mercenary army by accident.
 Yep.)

+*Edit:* Just as fun on my second read, though definitely more painful.